Academic Programs and Supports

 This section provides some examples of Laurentian’s academic programs.

-The Faculty of Science, Engineering and Architecture helps you to build knowledge through scientific observation, experimentation and design.
+- The Faculty of Science, Engineering and Architecture helps you build knowledge through scientific observation, experimentation and design.

 Laurentian offers a variety of services to help you achieve your goals at university.

 This section lists some of the academic services you can access at Laurentian:

 - The Student Success Centre offers a variety of academic supports to help you transition to university and succeed during your studies.

 - Academic advisors help you better understand your goals and academic plans, and guide you as you make important decisions about your future.

 - You have access to a Student Success Advisor who can provide academic advice for undergraduate students related to navigating course registration and transfer credits, understanding university regulations and academic support programs.
 The Student Success Advisors can also help you build your academic confidence to maintain or regain good academic standing through the Academic Advantage program.

 - You can also contact your Faculty Advisor in your area of study who can provide academic advice for undergraduate and graduate students related to program updates, program-specific requests, appeal support, degree completion and exploring your future career or graduate study options.